pootsbook/ruby_for_developers/redis.md

 title: Using Redis
 ---

-Redis is installed with the defaults of running on `localhost` and port `6379`.
-This means using it is simple with the `redis` rubygem.
+Redis is installed and running on `localhost`, port `6379`.
+Using it is simple with the `redis` rubygem.

 ### irb